predofrazao/use-reliable-connectivity/README.md

 ### Requirements

-- The only requirement is that your application should be running on `react@^16.0.0`.
+- The only requirement is that your application should be running on `React >= 16.0.0`.

 ### Install